 A Different Picture Of Vicksburg | Darrin Henry

-Highway 61 in the USA is a famous road trip as the route of blues music, running south to north, taking in music shrines like New Orleans, Memphis and Clarksdale.
-Our own road trip overlapped in places with US-61 and at one of these points we happened upon a gem.
+It traces the history of blues music, running south to north, taking in music shrines like New Orleans, Memphis and Clarksdale.
+Our own Mississippi river road trip overlapped in places with US Hwy 61, and at one of these converging points, Vicksburg city, we chanced upon this lovely gallery.

 A True Mississippi Blue

-A core group of American artists exhibit at the gallery, everything from water colours and traditional oil on canvas creations, to mixed media paintings and 3D art assembled from recycled household junk.
+A core group of American artists exhibit at the Attic Gallery.
+Everything from water colours and traditional oil on canvas creations, to mixed media paintings and 3D art assembled from recycled household junk.